 How to keep fit for free via YouTube, Instagram, apps etc

-While many gyms and pools have now reopened (in England and Northern Ireland), there are loads of free apps, online tools and resources that can help you keep fit at home.
-Handy if you're not ready to return to fitness centres yet – or if you just want to save £100s on a membership you won't use.
+With gyms temporarily closed again across the UK, and many of us staying inside a lot more, exercise regimes may slip.
+But there are loads of free apps, online tools and resources that can help you keep fit at home.
+Handy if you're not able (or ready) to return to fitness centres – or if you just want to save £100s on a membership you won't use.

-Although this blog is mainly about keeping fit at home, many of us have got into doing more exercise outdoors during lockdown, such as going for a regular walk, run or cycle, which is why we've included running apps.
-However, you should still maintain social distancing while you're out and about.
+Although this blog is mainly about keeping fit at home, many of us have got into doing more exercise outdoors during the pandemic, such as going for a regular walk, run or cycle, which is why we've included running apps.
+However, you should still maintain social distancing while you're out and about and abide by the current restrictions in your area.

 The MSE team had loads of suggestions for videos and tools they've used to work out at home, and some online fitness subscriptions are now offering free access.
-There have even been online PE classes for kids.
+There have even been online PE classes for kids, which are now back as schools close once again.

 So even if you're not normally a keen gym-goer, now might the perfect opportunity to try something new and boost your mental and physical health.
 You don't have to go it alone either – a number of the MSE team have been doing yoga classes 'together' using Skype and Yoga with Adriene videos on YouTube.